 Also, it means that bats will use them to hibernate.
 Therefore most of these caves are closed from September 15 – April 15.
 Please respect the seasonal closure.
 Also, please leave any cave you find bats in during this period.
 Disturbing their rest will harm them.

 FYI: I won’t give any exact locations (roads or GPS) for these caves, as this goes against the Cavers Code of Conduct (meaning: you should try and find them yourself – that’s the sport).
 It will, however, give you an idea of how many caves there are and what to look for.

 The reasoning for this is that cavers that are able to find these caves themselves probably know how to treat them.
 So it’s a kind of selection process in which the ‘worthy’ cavers gain access to these caves, and people that aren’t as serious or involved don’t.
 This helps to protect them.

-If you want to know more on how to find new caves read my article on cave exploration here.
+If you want to know more about how to find new caves read my article on cave exploration here.

 - Across The Road Cave

 - Angel Pit

 - Artesian Well Cave (and Annex Cave) – closed by land owner

 - Cedar Grove Cave